What it means and the imperative for the enterprise

 Through the ATC, we design, build, educate, demonstrate and deploy innovative technology products, integrated architectural solutions and transformational digital experiences for our customers around the globe.

 We bring hundreds of technology companies into a physical yet virtualized environment via the ATC.
-These companies are anchored by Silicon Valley heavyweights like Cisco, VMware, NetApp and Dell EMC but also include emerging tech players like Tanium and Dedrone.
+These companies are anchored by Silicon Valley heavyweights like Cisco, VMware, NetApp, Dell EMC, HPE and several others, but also include emerging tech players like Tanium and Dedrone.
 Individually these companies are impressive, but collectively, when integrated by WWT, we produce game-changing solutions.

 The technology products and platforms in our labs are quite impressive, as validated by our customers, but the engineering talent that works side by side with our customers and partners is what drives the real innovation.
 The ATC ecosystem creates a multiplier effect of knowledge, speed and agility that benefits our customers anytime, anywhere, around the world.